Josh Naylor Player Props: Guardians vs. Astros

 Josh Naylor At The Plate

-- Naylor leads Cleveland in total hits (111) this season while batting .311 with 40 extra-base hits.

-- Among qualified hitters, he ranks sixth in batting average, while his on-base percentage ranks 36th and he is 14th in slugging.
+- Among qualified hitters in MLB play, he ranks sixth in batting average, 41st in on-base percentage, and 21st in slugging.

-- Naylor will look to extend his five-game hitting streak.
-He's batting .400 in his last outings.

-- Naylor has had at least one RBI in 43.2% of his games this year (41 of 95), with two or more RBI 20 times (21.1%).
-He has also been responsible for three or more of his team's runs in 10 contests.
+- Naylor has picked up an RBI in 42.7% of his games this year, with two or more RBI in 20.8% of his games.
+He has also plated three or more runs in 10 contests.

+- He has scored a run in 32 games this season, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.